Volusia County Beaches Closed, Burn-ban Initiated, and Daytona Beach Curfew Retracted in Volusia County Government News Conference.

 to help residents impacted by the virus.
 The funds are available to all residents except those in Daytona Beach and Deltona, who have SHIP funds of

 their own.
 The program will begin next week and will provide up to three months of rental assistance.
-Applications may be submitted electronically at
+Applications may be submitted electronically on their website.

 Bookmark & Share